sourcecode347/anti-browser-ddos-protection/anti-ddos-protection/readme.txt

 Yes, you can add User Agents (e.g., Googlebot, Bingbot) in the **Excluded Bots** field in the admin panel.
 Bots from trusted IP ranges (configured in **Bot IP Ranges**) are exempt from regular rate limiting but are subject to a separate limit (default: 100 requests per minute).

 = How are suspicious bots handled? =
-Bots with trusted User Agents (e.g., Googlebot) but from unverified IPs are flagged as suspicious, logged in the Blocked IPs Log, and subjected to the same rate limiting as regular users (e.g., 10 requests per 60 seconds).
+Bots with trusted User Agents (e.g., Googlebot) but from unverified IPs are flagged as suspicious, logged in the Blocked IPs Log with their User Agent, and subjected to the same rate limiting as regular users (e.g., 10 requests per 60 seconds).

 = How are high traffic excluded bots handled? = Verified excluded bots (from trusted IP ranges) exceeding the configured limit (default: 100 requests per minute) are logged in the High Traffic Excluded Bots Log with their IP, User Agent, and timestamp.
 They are not blocked but monitored for high activity.